Vancouver School of Healing Arts REQUEST INFO INFO SESSION APPLY

 6. Once the re-assessment is complete, the Senior Educational Administrator will review the process and, once their review is complete, the grade will be considered final and cannot be appealed.

-7. The decisions on the grade appeal will be provided to the student within 30 school days of the College’s receipt of the written complaint.
+7. The decisions on the grade appeal will be provided to the student within 30 College days of the College’s receipt of the written complaint.

 Final Exam & Final Demonstration Rewrites: